plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     4. What are the bootstrap percentages that are greater than 50% and thus are shown in the majority-rule consensus tree?
 Please indicate the splits to which these bootstrap percentages apply.
     answer:

-    5. Use the _Edit | Copy_ command from the FigTree menu to copy the (rerooted) ASTRAL tree and paste in what you copied as the answer to this "question"
-    answer:

     Part 2: Analysis of a real data set

-    6. Use PAUP*'s savetrees command to save the SVDQuartets tree using the "altnexus" format, then copy the newick tree description as your answer to this "question"
+    5. Use PAUP*'s savetrees command to save the SVDQuartets tree using the "altnexus" format, then copy the newick tree description as your answer to this "question"
     answer:

-    7. Use PAUP*'s qage command to save the SVDQuartets tree with estimated edge lengths to a file (specify `bootstrap=no treefile=qagetree.txt` this time but leave other settings the same), then copy the newick tree description as your answer to this "question"?
+    6. Use PAUP*'s qage command to save the SVDQuartets tree with estimated edge lengths to a file (specify `bootstrap=no treefile=qagetree.txt` this time but leave other settings the same), then copy the newick tree description as your answer to this "question"
     answer:

+    7. Using the coalescent units table, which internal edge in the tree is expected to exhibit the **greatest** number of deep coalescences?
+    answer:

+    8: Which internal edge in the tree is expected to exhibit the **fewest** deep coalescences?
+    answer:

-    8. Copy the newick tree description output by ASTRAL as the answer to this "question"
+    9. Copy the newick tree description output by ASTRAL as the answer to this "question"
     answer: